clojure-vim/neovim-client/README.md

 ### Performance

-Individual plugins can be distributed as jars using AOT compilation, as is the case for the socket repl plugin.
+Individual plugins can be distributed as jars using AOT compilation.
 Additionally, porting this client library to Clojurescript would facilitate a fast startup time, via Node.

 ## License